Traditional watchmakers are gradually dragging their watch brands into the 21st century.

 Essential reading: Compare hybrid watches with our interactive tool

-CSS Insight projects a large proportion of future wearables growth to be driven by a rise in smart analogue watches.
+A large proportion of future wearables growth will be driven by a rise in smart analogue watches.
 Existing manufacturers are expected to broaden their product offering, while traditional watchmakers will enter this space as they try to cling on to their share of the global market.

-The original Vivomove features two bars on the screen that allow you to view you step progress and inactivity at a glance.
-The second generation device goes a step further by actually adding a stunning 9.6 mm x 19.2 mm OLED display to the face of the watch.
+Its predecessor features two bars on the screen that allow you to view you step progress and inactivity at a glance.
+The second generation gizmo goes further by actually adding a stunning 9.6 mm x 19.2 mm OLED display to the face of the watch.

 As the name implies, the device throws heart rate tracking into the mix.
-In addition to the optical heart rate sensor, under the hood you will find an accelerometer, barometric altimeter and ambient light sensor.
+Under the hood you’ll also find an accelerometer, barometric altimeter and ambient light sensor.

-In terms of fitness tracking, you will get info on steps, sleep, distance, calories, floors climbed, heart rate and intensity minutes.
-Your fitness data is automatically uploaded to the accompanying Garmin Connect app.
+In terms of fitness tracking, you’ll get info on steps, sleep, distance, calories, floors climbed, heart rate and intensity minutes.
 The heart rate sensor will keep tabs on your resting heart rate, and you can use it to monitor which zone you are in when you heart rate zone train.
 There is also Garmin Move IQ which can recognize and log movements for certain activities.

 In addition to this, you’ll find some more advanced features such as VO2 max and fitness age.
 In case you are aspiring towards a more tranquil existence, Vivomove HR lets you know whether you are having a calm, balanced or hectic day.
 You can then use the relaxation timer to work through deep breathing exercises, and lower your stress.